-After a visit to the Plaza de Paloquemao to taste some local foods and buy fresh ingredients to cook it was time to cook.
+This is the second part of my 1 day food adventure in Bogota. in After a visit to the Plaza de Paloquemao to taste some local foods and buy fresh ingredients to cook it was time to cook.
 Anyone who knows me would not be surprised that the first activity I booked in Bogota, Colombia was a market visit and cooking class.

 It was December, not a busy time of the year, so there was just 2 of us in the class which worked out just fine because the kitchen was fairly small.
 The chef spoke just a few words of English and my Spanish is very limited, but it wasn't hard to figure out immediately that he was all about cleanliness.
 Before we even stepped into the kitchen he had us put on a super stylish hair net, apron and throughly wash our hands, and he wore face masks for the entire class!

 Chef was very serious - and a bit intimidating - and doled out instructions in short sentences, allowing time for the translator to retell it all in English.
 For the first half of the class he didn't smile and only spoke to give instructions, but then he challenged us to peel a potato with a knife in one go without breaking the peel.
 Neither of us could do it which Chef found very amusing.

 - Ajiaco.
 A traditional, hearty soup with chicken, corn, and 3 kinds of potatoes (papas criollas or yellow potatoes, papas sabanera or red bliss potatoes and pastusas or russet potatoes), with origins in Bogota.
 According to Chef, it is most often served with white rice, avocado, capers and cream.
 He was very adamant that unless I could find guascas, a local herb, I would not be able to accurately recreate ajiaco at home.